The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Model, results and background

-Another popular concept in stochastic geometry is that of \emph{random convex polytope} and its relation with the \emph{paraboloid growth process} (see Schreiber and Yukich~\cite{SY}, Calka, Schreiber and Yukich~\cite{CSY}).
-The former is the convex hull of $K \cap \Pi_{\alpha}$ (with $K$ a smooth convex set in $\mathbb{R}^d$), the latter is a growth model for interfaces that is studied because it provides information on the asymptotic behaviour as $\alpha\to\infty$ of geometric functionals of random polytopes, in particular, on the distribution of \emph{$K$-maximal} points.
+\begin{remark}[Broader context] {\rm Our results open up a new window in the area of \emph{stochastic geometry for interacting particle systems}. \begin{itemize} \item[(a)] There is a large literature in stochastic geometry on fluctuations in point processes.
+General overviews are Chiu, Stoyan, Kendall and Mecke~\cite{CSKM} and Georgii, H\"aggstr\"om and Maes~\cite{GHM}.
+Schreiber~\cite{Sc2,Sc3} derives limit laws for high-intensity point processes and extremal points.
+Schreiber and Yukich~\cite{SY} and Calka, Schreiber and Yukich~\cite{CSY}) focus on \emph{random convex polytopes} and their relation to the \emph{paraboloid growth process}.
 While we marginally touch on these concepts in the present paper, they play an important role in \cite{dHJKP3}, where we discuss the microscopic fluctuations of the surface of the critical droplet.
-There we prove that, upon rescaling of the random variables describing the boundary of the critical droplet, the effective microscopic model is given by a modification of the \emph{paraboloid hull process}, which is connected to the \emph{paraboloid growth process}.
-In \cite{dHJKP3}, the conditions (C1)--(C3) in Theorem \ref{thm:zoom2} are formulated in the context of paraboloid hull processes, and are proven there.
+There we prove that, upon rescaling of the random variables describing the boundary of the critical droplet, the effective microscopic model is given by a modification of the \emph{paraboloid hull process}, which is connected to the \emph{paraboloid growth process}. \item[(b)] The literature on stochastic interfaces is extensive, especially for phase boundaries separating two coexisting phases.
+In statistical mechanics, interface analyses have been successfully carried out for various lattice models.
+For the two-dimensional Ising model, Higuchi~\cite{H} proved that, in a properly chosen diffusive scaling limit, the interface converges to a Brownian bridge.
+This result was later adapted by Higuchi, Murai and Wang~\cite{HMW} to the two-dimensional lattice version of the two species Widom-Rowlinson model. \item[(c)] Several variations on the Widom-Rowlinson model have been considered in the literature.
+Examples are Baddeley and van Lieshout~\cite{BvL} and Kendall, van Lieshout and Baddeley~\cite{KvLB}, who introduced \emph{quermass interaction processes} by adding to the energy $E(\gamma)$ defined in \eqref{Udef} terms like the perimeter length of the halo $h(\gamma)$ defined in \eqref{halodef} or other Minkowski functionals, and Georgii and H\"aggstr\"om \cite{GH}, who added a short-range repulsive pair interaction between the particles. \end{itemize} } \end{remark}

-The literature on stochastic interfaces is large, especially for phase boundaries separating two phases.
-In statistical mechanics interface analyses have been successfully carried out for discrete systems, such as the Ising model.
-Higuchi, Murai and Wang~\cite{HMW} adapted to the two-dimensional Widom-Rowlinson model what was done in Higuchi~\cite{H} for the two-dimensional Ising model.
-As for the Ising model, the interface is well approximated by that of the so-called Solid-on-Solid model.
-The results in \cite{HMW} concerns limiting properties of the continuous random processes that model the fluctuations of the interface in the direction orthogonal to the line connecting the two end points of the phase boundary.
-Diffusive scaling of the interface is shown, with Brownian bridge appearing as the limit.
-However, the results in \cite{HMW} are again only for parameters \emph{on} the coexistence line, which in our case amounts to taking the limit $\kappa \downarrow 1$.